javierRivas/pal-overview/PITCHME.md

 - Remove instance specific state
 +++
 Once in the cloud, bring the technology stack up to date
-- microservices, security, migrations, etc...
+- DDD, microservices, security, migrations, etc...
 ---
 ## Build and Deploy
 Use a Manifest file to describe the application's context and dependencies.